 A Sense Of Responsibility

 SVI serves our surrounding area in Southeast Tennessee.
 We also host conferences, meetings, and workshops that bring people to SVI from all across the country.
-Each year, SVI passes on important and useful information to over 1,000 people who tour our facilities and participate in workshops.
-Countless numbers are touched by our video work.
-Over 1,000 people receive our quarterly newsletter.
-Presentations at schools and conferences reach over 1,000 people each year.
-SVI has organized and sponsored the National Solar Homes Tour in Southeast Tennessee for many years, Through our influence, people have learned to grow their own food, produce their own energy, build their own homes and reconnect with nature.
+Each year, SVI passes on important and useful information to the many people who tour our facilities and participate in workshops.
+SVI organized and sponsored the National Solar Homes Tour in Southeast Tennessee for many years, Through our influence, people have learned to grow their own food, produce their own energy, build their own homes and reconnect with nature.

 We see the direct results of our work each day.
 Teachers who have been through our in-service programs have brought classes to SVI, have built gardens at their schools and have created new curricula based on sustainable living themes.
 Natural Building Workshop students have built their own alternative homes.
-Former interns have established community-supported agriculture programs, taught environmental education at youth camps, majored in environmental studies and built community gardens from Georgia, to Mozambique, Africa.
-MEDIA RIGHTS interns have gained the skill and courage to produce their own video projects.
+Former interns have established community-supported agriculture programs, taught environmental education at youth camps, majored in environmental studies and built community gardens from Georgia to Mozambique.
 SVI has inspired thousands of people to make changes in their lives that have had a positive impact on our community and on the Earth’s future.